furoTmark/furoTmark.github.io/_posts/2021-12-29-Firestore-Credential-Initialization-With-AppSettings.md

 tags: c# firestore firebase dotnet net google credential authentication
 ---

-Using firestore for a storing data for a C# project is a great way to have a free cloud based database for your project.
+Using Firestore to store data for a C# project is a great way to have a free cloud-based database for your project.

-Their limits are quite generous for a POC or a small project.
+Their limits are pretty generous for a POC or a small project.
 But beware that their C#/.NET documentation is limited to simple cases.

-This is why I created this post to explain how to initialize a firestore credential with using appsettings.json.
+This is why I created this post to explain how to initialize a Firestore credential using _appsettings.json_.

 The google way can be found [here](https://cloud.google.com/firestore/docs/quickstart-servers#c).
-Here the recommendation is to download the credentials json file and set it as path in an environment variable.
-As it is a JSON with credential information, I found it better to use these keys form appsettings.json and set them during my build.
-This way I do not need to store a this sensitive information as a file somewhere, then inject it into my container and set the environment variable.
+Here the recommendation is to download the credentials JSON file and set it as the path in an environment variable.
+As it is a JSON with credential information, I found it better to use these keys from appsettings.json and set them during my build.
+This way, I do not need to store this sensitive information as a file somewhere, then inject it into my container and set the environment variable.

-To do this the first step is to get the credential information.
-For this I followed the steps from the [official guide](https://cloud.google.com/firestore/docs/quickstart-servers#set_up_authentication).
-After getting the credential information I extended my appsettings.json with the following:
+The first step is to get the credential information.
+For this, I followed the steps from the [official guide](https://cloud.google.com/firestore/docs/quickstart-servers#set_up_authentication).
+After getting the credential information, I extended my appsettings.json with the following:

 ```json
 {